junkdog/sift/README.md

   Model the system using the "spring-axon" template on the current directory's classes, filter nodes containing the regular expression "Order(Created|Shipped)".

-  sift -t spring-axon -f . -F "Product" --render
-  Model the system using the "spring-axon" template on the current directory's classes, filter the graph to show only nodes containing "Product", and render the result using graphviz's DOT language.
+  sift -t spring-axon -f . --diff feature-01.json Compare the current design of the system using the "spring-axon" template on the classes in the current directory against a previously saved system model from "feature-01.json" and show the differences.

   sift -t sift -f "net.onedaybeard.sift:core:0.13.0" --diff "net.onedaybeard.sift:core:0.9.0" Compare two different versions of the DSL API using the 'sift' template, specified by their maven coordinates.